Toxytod/MyNewQuartz/content/Works/Bachelor/4th Semester/Thesis/Philosophy Thesis/Horsten, L. (2010), Having an Interpretation.md

 I plan to contact Prof. Horsten to get clarification on the points presented and discuss my arguments.
 #### Abstract
 I divide the document into two sections, in the first I argue against some theses present in the article, in particular: relevance of the _reference fixing question_, the _social theory of reference_ and the missing reference of unobservables in _empirical structuralism_.
-The second section contains a brief exposition of consequences in philosophy of logic which I see to follow directly from ontological structuralism but to which I did not find any reference yet
+The second section contains a brief exposition of consequences in philosophy of logic which I see to follow directly from ontological structuralism but to which I did not find any reference yet.
 - Link: [Overleaf: Horsten, L. (2010), Having an Interpretation](https://www.overleaf.com/read/gcprybycmxcd#3445a7)
 - PDF: [[Remarks_on__Having_an_Interpretation_.pdf]]